 Merging a repository into an existing repository without losing commit history

-We are in the process of merging smaller example code repositories into larger parent repositories on the MDN Web Docs project.
+On the MDN Web Docs project we are in the process of merging smaller example code repositories into larger parent repositories on the MDN Web Docs project.
 While we thought that copying the files from one repository into the new one would lose commit history, we felt that this might be an OK strategy.
 After all, we are not deleting the old repository but archiving it.

 After having moved a few of these, we did receive an issue from a community member stating that it is not ideal to lose history while moving these repositories and that there could be a relatively simple way to avoid this.
 I experimented with a couple of different options and finally settled on a strategy based on the one shared by Eric Lee on his blog.